kyma-project/kyma/docs/security-v2/01-01-security-v2.md

 Kyma Security provides a comprehensive package of configured security tools which aim to mitigate those issues, and enable a streamlined experience:
 - Predefined kubernetes RBAC roles
-- Istio service-mesh with global mTLS setup, Ingress/Egress configuration
+- Istio service-mesh with global mTLS setup, Ingress configuration
-- Dex as a local or federated identity provider
+- Dex as a local identity provider with federation capabilities
 - Ory/Oathkeeper & Hydra providing a Oauth2 server and API Gateway functionality